Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones are prohibited in most Anchorage city parks.
-Only two designated RC aircraft/drone flying areas are permitted: Storck Park in Anchorage and Loretta French Park RC Airstrip in Chugiak.
+Only two designated RC aircraft/drone flying areas in Anchorage municipality: Storck Park in Anchorage and Loretta French Park RC Airstrip in Chugiak.
+Drones banned in other city parks.

 View source